 Stage

-is considered as an atomic runnable
+A stage is considered as an atomic runnable

 unit.
 Multiple stages may be executed